Norwegian salmon toxic

 Amoebic Gill Disease and Sea Lice

 Amoebic gill disease (AGD) and sea lice are significant issues in Norwegian salmon farming.
 Freshwater treatments are commonly used, but their effectiveness can vary based on water chemistry.
-The use of oxidative disinfectants like hydrogen peroxide is being explored, although their interactions with water chemistry and organic loads need further study.
-Additionally, the rise of resistance in salmon lice to common treatments has led to increased use of non-medicinal methods, such as cleaner fish, to control these parasites.
+The use of oxidative disinfectants like hydrogen peroxide is being explored, although their interactions with water chemistry and organic loads need further study4.
+Additionally, the rise of resistance in salmon lice to common treatments has led to increased use of non-medicinal methods, such as cleaner fish, to control these parasites7.

 Metazoan Parasites

 Wild salmon in Norway are hosts to various metazoan parasites, some of which, like Lepeophtheirus salmonis and Eubothrium sp., also affect farmed salmon, causing economic losses.
-The presence of these parasites in wild populations poses a risk of transmission to farmed salmon, complicating disease management efforts.
+The presence of these parasites in wild populations poses a risk of transmission to farmed salmon, complicating disease management efforts9.

 Heavy Metals and Other Elements